joelberkeley/spidr/README.md

 # spidr

+Dependently-typed*, hardware-accelerated linear algebra and probabilistic modelling.

+*spidr has two array types. `Tensor` is backed by XLA and allows dependent types only in its shape. `Literal` is implemented in Idris and allows full use of dependent types.

 **Note:** spidr is in early development.
 [See here](https://github.com/joelberkeley/spidr/labels/notable%20limitation) for a list of notable limitations.

 For installation, see [the instructions](INSTALL.md).
 We use [semantic versioning](https://semver.org/).